Hybrid nonlocality via atom photon interactions with and without impurities: Conclusion

 \section{Conclusion}

 The detection of nonlocality and nonclassicalaity in continuous variable (CV) quantum systems has received a great deal of attention with the advancement of photonic quantum information technologies.
-On the other hand, in discrete systems, violations of local realism have been thoroughly studied over the years as a component of experimentally viable entanglement detection criteria and as a means of addressing the fundamental question of the completeness of quantum mechanics posed by Einstein-Podolosky and Rosen.
+On the other hand, in discrete systems, violations of local realism have been thoroughly studied over the years as a component of experimentally viable entanglement detection criteria and as a means of addressing the fundamental question of the completeness of quantum mechanics posed by Einstein-Podolsky and Rosen.
 Like violation of Bell inequalities, negative Wigner volume corresponding to quantum systems indicates correlations present in the quantum systems which cannot be classically simulated, although there is no strong connection between negative Wigner volume and violation of Bell inequalities.
 In this work, we exploited hybrid measurements made up of spin and pseudospin measurements to compute Bell correlations for detecting entanglement in hybrid systems composed of both discrete and CV systems.

 We investigated the maximal violation of Bell inequalities and Wigner negativity in the dynamics of the hybrid system produced by the Jaynes-Cummings interaction between finite- and the infinite-dimensional CV systems.
-In particular, starting with the product, classically correlated, and entangled states, we investigated the pattern in the violation of Bell inequalities of the evolved state and discovered how the violation depends on the system characteristics, notably those involved in CV systems.
-We found that the violation of Bell inequalities based on hybrid measurements is sufficient but not necessary by analyzing the entanglement features of the dynamical states.
+In particular, starting with the product, classically correlated, and entangled states, we investigated the pattern in the violation of Bell inequalities \ph{and entanglement} of the evolved state and discovered how the violation depends on the system characteristics, notably those involved in CV systems. \ph{Although for the CHSH inequality, typically nonlocality and entanglement have a one-to-one connection, our work does not exhibit so possibly due to the incapability of implementing the globally optimal measurement in the CV subsystem.
+However, the hybrid measurement proposed in our framework demonstrates a sufficient criterion for certifying the nonlocality of dynamical states of hybrid quantum systems. }